Dealing with a breakthrough seizure? Here’s what you need to know

 In this article

-Have you recently had a breakthrough seizure?
+Have you ever had a breakthrough seizure?
 This can be frustrating and confusing.
-After months of seizure freedom, these sorts of events can really knock your confidence.
+After long periods of seizure freedom, these events can knock your confidence.

 What is a breakthrough seizure?

 A breakthrough seizure is when you have a seizure after you haven’t had one for an extended period of time while being treated for epilepsy.
 It’s usually considered to be after 12 months of seizure freedom.
-They are quite common - over a third of people who achieve seizure freedom will have a breakthrough seizure at some point.
+Over a third of people who achieve seizure freedom will have a breakthrough seizure at some point.

-It’s also common to have at least one more seizure after your first breakthrough seizure.
-The good news is that most people then return to extended periods of seizure freedom.
+In a recent study, 45% participants had at least one more seizure after a first breakthrough seizure.
+However, most people then return to extended periods of seizure freedom.

 What are the causes of breakthrough seizures?

 There are many different reasons you might have a breakthrough seizure.
-Here are some of the common causes of breakthrough seizures:
+Here are some of the possible causes of breakthrough seizures (remember, there may be other causes too):

 • Forgetting to take your medication